gridl/r-novice-landuse/07-functions.md

 The real power of functions comes from mixing, matching and combining them into ever large chunks to get the effect we want.

-Let's define two functions that will convert temperature from Fahrenheit to Kelvin, and Kelvin to Celsius:
+Here we convert sqft to acres and append it as an additional column of the dataset:

 ~~~{.r}